Bluetooth-Compose/Bluetooth-Compose/README.md

 Of course, you will be able to fill your boots and do as much as you want, but we will need qualified eyes that at a minumum assist us to track onwards with integrity so that we can constantly nudge forwards the leading edge.

-If you are qualifed by some nuance to be on the Steering Committee, please contact us on the above email address.
+If you are qualifed by some nuance to be on the Steering Committee, please either contact us using the above email address, or - if you already know someone who is involved - through a private channel that they'd recommend.

 ### Our Initial Aim